dahlia/fedify/docs/manual/actor.md

 The `~Object.id` property is the URI of the actor.
 It is a required property in ActivityPub.
-You can use the `Context.getActorUri()` method to generate the dereferenceable URI of the actor by its bare handle.
+You can use the `Context.getActorUri()` method to generate the dereferenceable URI of the actor by its identifier.

 ### `preferredUsername`

-The `preferredUsername` property is the bare handle of the actor.
-For the most cases, it is okay to set the `preferredUsername` property to the string taken from the `handle` parameter of the actor dispatcher.
+The `preferredUsername` property is the WebFinger username of the actor.
+Unless [you decouple the WebFinger username from the actor's identifier](#decoupling-actor-uris-from-webfinger-usernames), it is okay to set the `preferredUsername` property to the actor's identifier.

 ### `name`